APimenta4/HomeMaestro-Design-Patterns/CONTRIBUTING.md

 ## How to Contribute

-1. **Create a Branch**: Before making any changes, create a new branch for your feature or bug fix:
+1. **Pull latest commits**: Before making any changes, make sure to pull the latest commits from GitHub:
    ```
-   git checkout -b your-feature-branch
+   git pull
    ```

 4. **Make Your Changes**: Implement your changes in the codebase.
 Make sure to write clear and concise commit messages.